-- scientific knowledge relevant to their branch of genetics (molecular or cytogenetics), including recent relevant literature - ability to apply basic knowledge appropriately in a clinical context - communication skills, particularly clinical liaison skills to enable them to offer appropriate advice to their clinical colleagues, and to think through the consequences of advice for patient management. - understanding of laboratory organisation and direction, including principles of budget control, quality control, safety and staff management.
+- scientific knowledge, including recent relevant literature - ability to apply basic knowledge appropriately in a clinical context - communication skills, particularly clinical liaison skills to enable them to offer appropriate advice to their clinical colleagues, and to think through the consequences of advice for patient management. - understanding of laboratory organisation and direction, including principles of budget control, quality control, safety and staff management.

-The oral examination will last for 60 minutes and will be conducted by two pairs of examiners, 30 minutes being spent with each pair of examiners.
+The oral examination will last for 60 minutes and will be conducted by one or two pairs of examiners.
 For each question in each section the panel of examiners will determine the pass standard using a closed marking scheme.
 Candidates will have to achieve a pass in both sections to secure an overall pass in the oral examination.
 Compensation of marks between the two sections is possible for candidates with a borderline fail in one section.